We all wish our dogs could live forever, don’t we? Sadly, that’s not a realistic wish.

 Titers are blood tests that show the level of protection your dog has to a specific disease.
 So ask your vet for a titer … instead of just blindly re-vaccinating your dog.

 Instead, ask your vet to draw the blood and give you the sample.
-Mail it yourself to the Hemopet lab (complete the online submission form here) … to get a parvo and distemper titer for only $52.
+Mail it yourself to one of two places, where a distemper plus parvo titer costs around $50.

 Mistake #3 Giving Combo Vaccines